abdullah-athar/MLops-with-GCP/README.md

 - Google Cloud BigQuery: Google Cloud BigQuery is a fast, scalable, and fully managed data warehousing service.
 It can be used to store and analyze large amounts of data, and to power data-driven applications and machine learning models.

+Project details
+===
+The main objective of this project is to learn how to automate the whole machine learning app deployment process.